 The former business development manager of Optus Business Centre East Brisbane is suing the company in a breach of general protections suit.

-Gambaro told the Queensland Federal Circuit Court that he only acted in self-defence and that he was restraining a colleague to prevent “further attacks”.
+The applicant told the Queensland Federal Circuit Court that he only acted in self-defence and that he was restraining a colleague to prevent further attacks.

-In addition, Gambaro also alleged that Mobycom failed to pay him the correct base wages, overtime and commissions; that it didn’t maintain true and honest payslips; and that it failed to maintain proper record keeping.
+The business development manager claimed he himself had been assaulted by a colleague, claims the employer denied.
+It was also alleged that Mobycom failed to pay the correct base wages, overtime and commissions; that it didn’t maintain true and honest payslips; and that it failed to maintain proper record keeping.

-The company argued that Gambaro was not forced to take overtime and that he was not entitled to any commissions in April and May.
+Mobycom denied the allegations, arguing the termination was the result of serious misconduct, including assault.
+The company also claimed that the sacked employee did not raise any work, health and safety complaints during his employment with the company, that he was not forced to take overtime and that he was not entitled to any commissions in April and May.